Mineral Feeding for Healthy Cows

 Bottom Line

-Feeding the proper amounts of all minerals and vitamins is very important for profitable milk production from healthy cows.
+Feeding the proper amount of all minerals and vitamins is important for profitable milk production from healthy cows.
 To accomplish this objective, take time to review your current mineral/vitamin feeding program.
 Items to review include:

 - All minerals and vitamins should be included in the grain mix whenever possible.

-- If you mix your own feed, add the correct number of bags of mineral to the mix.
+- If you mix your own feed, add the correct number of bags or amount of mineral mix to the grain mix or TMR.
 If the appropriate amount of mineral is not added, performance and disease resistance of your heifers, dry cows, and milking cows may be compromised.
+When adding minerals to a TMR, make sure that the mineral gets dispersed and mixed evenly throughout the TMR mixture.

 - Trace mineralized salt often does not provide adequate amounts of minerals and vitamins.
 Complete mineral mixes are necessary to provide adequate amounts of minerals and vitamins.